 Seam all of them up as follows:

 To make the body of the bag, sew as indicated in the picture above.
-Once the the sides have been sewn, fold the body into half and sew up the sides.
+Once the sides have been sewn, fold the body in half and sew up the sides.

 Crochet a single row along the opening.